AshFoster/pontoon-game/README.md

 - Now add Buildpacks for Python and NodeJS in that order.
 The order is important.
 - Now go to the Deploy tab.
 - Connect the Heroku app to the GitHub repository.
-- Click on Deploy and wait for confirmation fo deployment.
+- Click on Deploy and wait for confirmation of deployment.

 ## Credits